 Admission requires approval by a Curriculum and Instruction admission committee.
 Criteria for admission include the following:

-- a Graduate Record Examination score (taken within the last five years),
+- a Graduate Record Examination score (GRE) or a Miller’s Analogy Test (MAT) (taken within the last five years),

 - a minimum of three years teaching experience